 The operating system may run multiple instances of the SvcHost process, depending on how many services need to run.
 Each service that is run inside the SvcHost process is sharing the process, which helps to reduce the amount of resources (RAM) used up on the computer.
 It is common to see three or four svchost.exe in the Task Manager Processes tab.

 While this shared process can help reduce resource use on the computer, it can also have a few drawbacks.
-If any one of the services running inside the SvcHost process generates an unhandled exception error, it will cause the whole process to shut down.
+If any one of the services running inside the SvcHost process generates an unhandled exception error, it causes the whole process to shut down.
 This could subsequently cause additional errors to occur due to the services no longer running inside that shared process.
 Also, because svchost.exe is a common process in the Task Manager, malware programs sometimes mask themselves by running under the same process name of svchost.exe.
 Other times, a malware program may run, or inject, its service into an already running svchost.exe process.
 In either case, this masking action can make it difficult to detect and remove these malware programs.

 Is svchost.exe a virus or trojan?

 There are viruses that can infect this file and may run as a SVCHOST.EXE service.
 If you think your computer may be infected with a computer virus that is causing problems with this service, we recommend you update your virus protection program and visit the Microsoft Windows update page instead of attempting to manually fix the problem.

 If your antivirus protection software does not detect a virus or other malware, your computer is not infected and the svchost.exe file is not a virus.